smittytone/Depot/README.md

 ## Devices

 Under macOS, RP2040-based boards will appear in `/dev` as `cu.usbmodemXXXXX` or `cpu_chart_ltp305_cli2c.py`.
-You can use my [`dlist()`](https://blog.smittytone.net/2022/09/08/how-to-manage-serial-devices-on-mac/) shell function to save looking up and keying in these names, which can vary across boots.
+You can use my [`dlist`](https://github.com/smittytone/dlist) utility to save looking up and keying in these names, which can vary across boots.

 Under Linux, specifically Raspberry Pi OS, boards appear as `/dev/ttyACM0`.
 You may need to add your user account to the group `dialout` in order to access the port: